 (As a brief aside, I engage in public speaking on a fairly regular basis.
 I’ve toyed with similar ideas.
 Once I even went as far as offering to speak for no pre-set fee, only “value added” as judged by the client.
 They opted for the fee.)

 Another great example of how environments affect behavior is Stanley Milgram’s famous experiment on obedience to authority.
 “Ordinary people, simply doing their jobs, and without any particular hostility on their part, can become agents in a terrible destructive process,” wrote Stanley Milgram.
-The Stanford Prison Experiment is, yet, another example.

 Situations are generally more powerful than we think